CircuitVerse/CircuitVerse/CONTRIBUTING.md

 Discussions about the CircuitVerse take place on the repository's [Issues](https://github.com/CircuitVerse/CircuitVerse/issues) and [Pull Requests](https://github.com/CircuitVerse/CircuitVerse/pulls) sections.
 Anybody is welcome to join these conversations.
 There is also a [chat room](https://gitter.im/CircuitVerse/community) for regular updates.

-Wherever possible, do not take these conversations to private channels.
+We encourage people to talk on public platforms for the maximum participation and try to avoid private messages/conversations so whenever possible, do not take conversations to private channels.
 Keeping communication public means everybody can benefit and learn from the conversation.